 There are a number of dive resorts in Manado that can take you to both Bunaken and Bangka, such as Murex Manado or Thalassa Dive Resort, or you can base yourself on Siladen Island in Bunaken National Marine Park, Bangka Island at Murex Resort Bangka or nearby Gangga Island Resort & Spa.
 Some resorts offer a two-property package, allowing you to stay in Manado and Bangka, Manado and Lembeh, or even all three.
 The Tambora liveaboard visits on its crossover trips to Borneo in May and July.

 5. Triton Bay

 Raja Ampat is a firm fixture on most divers’ bucket lists, but instead of choosing a ‘Best of Raja Ampat’ itinerary near Sorong, why not venture further south east to the less-visited regions of the Forgotten Islands and Triton Bay?
 The region is known for its colourful soft corals and forests of black coral.
 Epaulette sharks can be seen walking over the reefs, giant groupers lurk in sheltered spots, schools of jacks and fusiliers dart around in the blue and squadrons of bumphead parrotfish patrol the reef walls.
 Triton Bay also boasts a resident pod of pilot whales and is famous for whale shark action that approach the ‘bagans’ of fishermen at the surface.

-The Indo Siren visits Triton Bay in December, the Tambora in March, April, November and December, the Dewi Nusantara in March, Damai I in March and October, Damai II in February, March and April, Seven Seas in March and the Pindito in March and April, Ambai in November and Seahorse in February and March.
+The Indo Siren visits Triton Bay in December, the Dewi Nusantara in March, Damai I in March and October, Damai II in February, March and April, Seven Seas in March, the Pindito in March and April, Ambai in November and Seahorse in February and March.